DaveL17/Announcements/README.md

 # Announcements

 An Indigo plugin for creating strings to be used with audio announcements.

-foo.